-Currently tornado and fire instructions are posted in offices and classrooms across campus, and an Emergency Response poster is posted in classrooms and offices throughout campus.
+Currently tornado and fire instructions are posted in offices and classrooms across campus, and a salmoncolored 'Emergency Immediate Actions' card is posted in classrooms, and distributed for placement under all telephones throughout campus.
 Emergency response instructions and information is also available to all users via the intranet myView site.